18 Actors Who Looked Unrecognizable in Major Movies

 Various characters in Suspiria

 We could have just as easily picked her snaggle-toothed Minister Mason in Snowpiercer or her albino undertaker in The Dead Don't Die.
-But in Suspiria, the 2018 remake of the classic Italian horror film, Swinton plays Madame Blanc, the choreographer of a spooky dance academy; Dr. Klemperer, an elderly, male psychologist; and… well, we won't spoil the last one for you if you haven't seen.
+But in Suspiria, the 2018 remake of the classic Italian horror film, Swinton plays Madame Blanc, the choreographer of a spooky dance academy; Dr. Klemperer, an elderly, male psychologist; and… well, we won't spoil the last one for you if you haven't seen it yet.
 Fun fact: In the credits, Klemperer is credited to a fictional actor named "Lutz Ebersdorf."

 Michael Keaton as…